 The signalized CTH A intersection with Capitol Drive was built in 1992.
 The intersection is located about one-fourth mile south of USH 41.
 Exhibit A-4 shows the lane configurations at the intersection.
-Using rough assumptions of traffic movements indicate that about 1,600 vehicles per hour on CTH A should put the intersection with Capitol Drive at its capacity.
+Using rough assumptions of traffic movements, a capacity analysis indicates that about 1,600 vehicles per hour on CTH A should put the intersection with Capitol Drive at its capacity.
 (Level of Service "F").
-Using a K30 factor of 11.2, the 14,300 vehicles per day CTH A south of USH 41, would reach capacity in the year 2011.
+With a 2001 volume of 14,300 vehicles per day on CTH A south of USH 41 and a K30 factor of 11.2, the intersection would reach capacity one year after the construction of a new structure over USH 41 and modifications to the intersection would be warranted at that time.